xwmx/bindle/Readme.markdown

 configuration and versioning.
-Sometimes a local configuration might not change for months or even a couple years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `dots` was designed around a logical repository directory structure designed for use without the command, rather than the other way around.
+Sometimes a local configuration might not change for months or even a couple years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `dots` was designed around a logical repository directory structure that works great with or without the `dots` program.

 In order to be as portable as possible while still being easy to develop, `dots` is written in Bash and should work with the default Bash version